Kjasuquo/blockchain-algorithms/README.md

 ## Rot 13

 Google it.
 Clue: `man ascii` can help you

-Rules :
+Rules:
  - Implements the function in rot13/rot13.go
  - Only alphabetical characters should be impacted.
  - Run your code with `go run rot13/rot13.go`
- - Decode this: `Pbatenghyngvba, lbh'er ba gur tbbq jnl gb wbva Chyfne NV !`
+ - Decode the sentence: `Pbatenghyngvba, lbh'er ba gur tbbq jnl gb wbva Chyfne NV !`
- - Insert the decoded sentence just here : ``

 ## Concurrency